The Succession Problem

-To successfully change the company, the engineer would have to at best persuade, at worst bypass, the new management.
-Ideally the employee eventually maneuvers themselves to the position of CEO.
+To successfully change the company, the engineer would have to at best persuade, and at worst bypass, the new management.
+Ideally, the employee eventually maneuvers themself to the position of CEO.
 If this happens at all, it can take years.
 Instead, he might do better to fundraise and recruit for a new start-up.

-If you imagine a chaotic and disorganized parent company, with shards of responsibility and bureaucratic entrenchment, in the above example the problem of succession gets harder and not easier.
+In the example above, if you imagine a chaotic and disorganized parent company, with responsibilities broken into uncoordinated shards and bureaucratic entrenchment deep, the problem of succession gets harder and not easier.

 Over the lifespan of a bureaucracy, power lent out to various delegates becomes owned, allowing individuals to use organizational resources to pursue agendas at odds with the purpose of the organization.
 They form an entrenched opposition, that makes rendering the institution functional a notable challenge.
 Gaining control of institutions that have become unpiloted is often more difficult than founding one’s own institution, even for a skilled actor.